Upper bounds on the dimension of the global attractor of the 2D Navier-Stokes equations on the $\beta-$plane: Introduction

 To obtain an estimate for the dimension of the attractor, we use the vorticity formulation \eqref{eq:NSE:rotatingv} below.
-Our framework is based on the work of C. R. Doering and J. D. Gibbon in \cite{DoeringGibbon1991}, where the authors proved the Constantin-Foias-Temam attractor dimension estimate for 2D NSE through the vorticity formulation.
-A direct replication of their approach establishes \eqref {est:CFT} for \eqref{eq:NSE:rotating} as well, but it remains to be clarified how to obtain an estimate depending on $\veps$.
+Our framework is based on the work of C. R. Doering and J. D. Gibbon in \cite{DoeringGibbon1991}, where the authors proved the Constantin-Foias-Temam attractor dimension estimate \eqref{est:CFT} for 2D NSE through the vorticity formulation; {we refer the reader to the book \cite{Doering_Gibbon_1995_book}, where further discussion on this classical result can be found.} A direct replication of their approach establishes \eqref {est:CFT} for \eqref{eq:NSE:rotating} as well, but it remains to be clarified how to obtain an estimate depending on $\veps$.
 In order to do so, we employ a novel approach to analyze the time-variation of the trace, $ \Tr[\AA \PP_\tN]$, by describing time derivatives of the operator $\PP_\tN$, which denotes the projection operator onto the vector space spanned by evolving volume elements.
 This critical step allows us to successfully apply differentiation-by-parts developed by \cite{BabinIlyinTiti2011} and independently exploited in \cite{MustafaDjoko2011}, thus resulting in an expression explicitly dependent on $\veps$.

 Regarding the assumption $\Gr\gtrsim1$, we point out that in the context of turbulent flow, this is a very natural assumption.
-Indeed, it is known that $\Gr$ is sufficiently small, then the global attractor of the non-rotating 2D NSE consists of a single point \cite{FoiasJollyManleyRosa2002}.
+Indeed, it is known that if $\Gr$ is sufficiently small, then the global attractor of the non-rotating 2D NSE consists of a single point \cite{FoiasJollyManleyRosa2002}.
 Due to the skew-symmetric nature of the rotation, the same argument holds for \eqref{eq:NSE:rotating}.
 In light of \cref{prop:onepoint}, the assumption $\Gr\gtrsim1$ represents a minimal assumption.

 \cref{thm:main} nevertheless leaves a few interesting issues that remain to be addressed.
 One is whether the improved estimates there are sharp.
 Another is to understand the manner in which the solutions dynamically approach the zero-Rossby number regime.
 Our second group of results addresses the latter issue, while the former is reserved for future investigation.